hpi-swa-teaching/TelegramClient/packages/TelegramClient-UI.package/TCUMessage.class/README.md

-class with a very abstract of a message
+abstract class for all types of messages that can be shown in a chat